-4. What is peer on peer abuse?
+4. What is peer-on-peer abuse?

-4.1 For these purposes, peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and non-intimate), friendships and wider peer associations.
-We recognise that it is statistically more likely that girls will be victims of peer on peer abuse and that boys will be perpetrators and that peer on peer abuse can be perpetrated by the same gender but that all peer on peer abuse is unacceptable and will be taken seriously.
+For these purposes, peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children, and within children's relationships (both intimate and non-intimate), friendships and wider peer associations.

+We recognise that it is statistically more likely that girls will be victims of peer-on-peer abuse and that boys will be perpetrators and that peer-on-peer abuse can be perpetrated by the same gender but that all peer-on-peer abuse is unacceptable and will be taken seriously and never tolerated.